platformsh/platformsh-docs/toolstacks/symfony/migrate-existing-site.rst

 Migrate an existing site to Platform.sh
 =======================================

-If you want to migrate your existing site into Platform.sh, here are the three components you need to import: *code base*, *database* and *files*.
+To migrate your existing site into Platform.sh, here are the three components you need to import: *code base*, *database* and *files*.

 Import your code base
 ---------------------